MisuStefanLeonard/hotelbooking-system/README.md

      >>>>>> Tried to make a login system using files

 	--- > When you register yourself in the system your data gets written into the file.
 Then I used a map to link the id (which is unique) to the respective data of the customer.

 	---> Same works the delete system (with the files) and the forgot password function too.

-     >>>>>> Made a function to generate an unique token based on your id/password and the current tine
+     >>>>>> Made a function to generate an unique token based on your id/password and the current time
-      	    ---> id and password are crypter by the Caesar Cypher
+      	    ---> id and password are crypter with Caesar Cypher
+     >>>>>> Fixed some bugs: ---- Forgot to read in the password map the data from the records file (now the id is unique )

+     			     ---- Fixed the modify customer data (it was reading the data twice in a row when you wanted to modify your 				  data), now it is reading only once.

+                             ---- Fixed a segmentation fault from the map iterator when you were removing your data.

   	>>>> FEEL FREE TO INSPIRE IF YOU WANT

 	 >>>> RUN WITH (in console) : 1) make